Newark, New Jersey: Sports

 Newark has hosted many teams, though much of the time without an MLB, NBA, NHL, or NFL team in the city proper.
 Currently, the city is home to just one, the NHL's New Jersey Devils.
 As the second-largest city in the New York metropolitan area, Newark is part of the regional professional sports and media markets.

 The Prudential Center, a multi-purpose indoor arena designed by HOK Sport, is located in downtown adjacent to Newark Penn Station.
-Known as "The Rock", the arena opened in 2007 and is the home of the Devils and the NCAA's Seton Hall Pirates men's basketball team, seating 18,711 for basketball and 16,514 for hockey.
+Known as "The Rock", the arena opened in 2007 and is the home of the Devils, the New York Sirens of the Professional Women's Hockey League, and the NCAA's Seton Hall Pirates men's basketball team, seating 18,711 for basketball and 16,514 for hockey.

 Downtown was also home to Bears & Eagles Riverfront Stadium, which was a 6,200-seat baseball park built near the Passaic River to house the Newark Bears, an independent minor league baseball team, and opened in 1999.
 Also serving as the home stadium for Rutgers-Newark and NJIT's college baseball teams, Riverfront Stadium closed in 2014 after the Bears ceased operations.
 In 2016, the stadium was sold to a developer, and three years later it was demolished.